-In opting for an interest only mortgage you have made it clear through the process with your mortgage adviser that you understand these risks.
+In opting for a part interest only part repayment mortgage you have made it clear through the process with your mortgage adviser that you understand these risks.

 Your mortgage provider will write to you each year to remind you of your debt and ask you to ensure your repayment strategy is on track.
 It is your responsibility to review this regularly and take appropriate action as soon as possible if your strategy is falling short of your current expectations.